(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 As air moves to the other side of a mountain, it is much drier and less likely to hold enough moisture to create rain.
 Mountains also block big storms and wind.
 Since Vegas is surrounded by mountain ranges, it is in a rain shadow from all sides and gets very little rain or stormy weather.
 The mountains are to thank for the sunny and clear weather that Las Vegas is famous for.

 Weather and Climate In Nevada and Las Vegas

 Overall, Nevada is a very dry and arid state, with very little rainfall and an average of 300 sunny days per year.
 The lack of rainfall is attributed to the existence of Nevada’s many desert regions, including parts of the massive Mojave Desert (Find out more about the Mojave Desert surrounding Las Vegas in our article here).

-Nevada is also mountainous, with ranges that border deserts, and receive most of the state’s rainfall.
-On the tops of these ranges are lush forests which is interesting because with just a short drive you can be down in the barren desert below before you know it.
+Nevada is also mountainous, with ranges that border deserts and receive most of the state’s rainfall.
+On the tops of these ranges are lush forests, which is interesting because within just a short drive, you can be down in the barren desert below before you know it.

 Typically, the climate of southern Nevada (including Las Vegas) is hot and dry during the summer, with temperatures during the day rising to over 100ºF (37.8ºC).
 These high temperatures can last from June through September.

 Winters can be longer and colder in the northern parts of the state.
 However, in the south, where Las Vegas is, the daytime winter temperature averages a balmy 57ºF (13.9ºC).